 Unique Challenges in Middle School

-To help students work through the challenges of personal development during Middle School, our Secondary Program is focused on subjects beyond traditional academic curriculum.
+To help students work through the challenges of personal development during Middle School, our Secondary Program is focused on subjects beyond the traditional academic curriculum.
 The Personal World unit allows for personal reflection and education in areas like nutrition, friendships, and balanced lifestyles.
 Students are free to discuss their worldviews and find constructive solutions for coping with the emotions of this transitional age.
 Elective coursework that promotes creative expression is also important to our Secondary Program, and students are able to choose their own elective programs as part of their independent learning.